-other than a neuter sense, as in Plautus, "Infit me percontarier."
-The and requires separate discus- That is to say, our objections sion.
+other than a neuter sense, as in Plautus, "Infit me percontarier." another principle of reason, we should rather term neuter. -Tr.

+sion.

-The pure cosmological proof demonstrates the existence of a necessary being, but at the same time leaves it quite unsettled, whether this | In one word, they must be being is the world itself, or quite distinct from it.
-Toestablish the truth of the latter view, principles are requisite, which are not cosmological, of and do not proceed in the with an empirically unconseries of phenomena. should require to introduce the cosmological argument into our proof conceptions of from the contingency of the contingent beings-regarded cosmical state-a contingency merely as understanding, and also a does not justify us in acceptprinciple which enables using a first cause, that is, a to connect these, by means prime originator of the cosof mere conceptions, with a mical series. necessary being.
-But the proper place for all such this antinomy a very remark. arguments is a transcendent able contrast.
+The pure cosmological proof demonstrates the existence of a necessary being, but at the same time leaves it quite unsettled, whether this In one word, they must be being is the world itself, or quite distinct from it.
+Toestablish the truth of the latter view, principles are requisite, which are not cosmological, of and do not proceed in the with an empirically unconseries of phenomena. should require to introduce the cosmological argument into our proof conceptions of from the contingency of the contingent beings-regarded cosmical state-a contingency merely as understanding, and also a does not justify us in acceptprinciple which enables us ing a first cause, that is, a to connect these, by means prime originator of the cosof mere conceptions, with a mical series. necessary being.
+But the proper place for all such this antinomy a very remarkarguments is a transcendent able contrast.
 The very same philosophy, which has un-grounds of proof which estabhappily not yet been estab- lished in the thesis the existlished.

 But, if we begin our proof cosmologically, by laying at the foundation of it the series of phenomena, and the regress in it according to empirical laws of causality, we are not at liberty to break off from this mode of demonstration and to pass over to something which is not itself a member of the series.
-The condition must be taken in exactly the same signification as the relation of the conditioned to its must not be ontological, but must be directed against the causal connection with a series of phenomena of a condition which is itself unconditioned. cosmological, and relate to empirical laws.
+The condition must be taken in exactly the same signification as the relation of the conditioned to its condition in the series has ditions-which are themselves and requires separate discus- That is to say, our objections must not be ontological, but must be directed against the causal connection with a series of phenomena of a condition which is itself unconditioned. cosmological, and relate to empirical laws.
 We must show that the regress in the series of causes (in the world sense) cannot conclude We ditioned condition, and that objects of the alleged to arise from change-

-The reader will observe in ence of a supreme being, demonstrated in the antithesis-and with equal strictness-the non-existence of We found, such a being. first, that a necessary being exists, because the whole time past contains the series of all conditions, and with it, therefore, the unconditioned (the necessary); secondly, that there does not exist any necessary being, for the same reason, that the whole time past contains the series of all concondition in the series has ditions-which are themselves must conduct us in an unbroken regress to this supreme condition.
+The reader will observe in ence of a supreme being, demonstrated in the antithesis-and with equal strictness-the non-existence We found, such a being. first, that a necessary being exists, because the whole time past contains the series of all conditions, and with it, therefore, the unconditioned (the necessary); secondly, there does not exist any necessary being, for the same reason, that the whole time past contains the series of all conbeen taken, for the series therefore, in the aggregate, must conduct us in an unbroken regress to this supreme condition.
 But if this relation is sensuous, and belongs to the possible empirical employment of the understanding, the supreme condition or cause must close the in time, and thus arrive at a regressive series according to necessary unconditioned. the laws of sensibility, and consequently must belong to the contrary, the contingency the series of time.
 It follows that this necessary existence must be regarded as the for every event is preceded highest member of the cosmical series.